If you want to live, you must let go of the past…

-Twenty-eight-year-old Psychologist, Alisha Dimarchi, is abducted by an obsessed client, Sayiid Ifraiin, and imprisoned in his Pakistani compound for over two years.
+Twenty-eight-year-old psychologist, Alisha Dimarchi, is abducted by an obsessed client and imprisoned in his Pakistani compound for over two years.
 Forced to change her name and live as his second wife, her life is filled with trauma and heartbreak.
-Thrust into a world of violence and oppression, Alicia must fight not only to keep herself alive but to protect the lives of the people she now considers her family.
-At night when she is alone, she retreats into her memories of the only man she has ever loved – a man, she believes, no longer loves her.
+Thrust into a world of violence and oppression, Ally must fight not only to keep herself alive but to protect the lives of the people she now considers family.
+At night, she retreats into her memories of the only man she has ever loved—a man she believes no longer loves her.

 THE SECOND WIFE (CHAPTER 2)